BabylonJS/Documentation/content/features/featuresDeepDive/particles/solid_particle_system/sps_visibility.md

 In order to manage the SPS visibility, you have some ways: the methods `SPS.refreshVisibleSize()` or `SPS.setVisibilityBox(size)` and the properties `SPS.isAlwaysVisible`, `SPS.computeBoundingBox`, `SPS.isVisibilityBoxLocked`, and `SPS.autoUpdateSubMeshes`.

 - `SPS.refreshVisibleSize()`: updates the SPS mesh BBox size on demand.
 This is an intensive computation, so it's better not to use it in the render loop each frame.
 You could call it once the mesh has reached its maximum size for instance.
-This the method to use if you have a SPS located its in own space somewhere in your scene, like a particle explosion, a fountain, etc. Remember when using this method that it iterates over each mesh vertices.
-So if your mesh has 20K vertices what is usual with a SPS, it needs 20K iterations.
+This the method to use if you have an SPS located its in own space somewhere in your scene, like a particle explosion, a fountain, etc. Remember when using this method that it iterates over each mesh vertices.
+So if your mesh has 20K vertices what is usual with an SPS, it needs 20K iterations.

 - `SPS.isAlwaysVisible` (default _false_): if _true_, forces the SPS mesh to be computed by the GPU even if its BBox is not visible.
 This property is to use when the player evolves inside the SPS (maze, asteroid field) or if the SPS is always bigger than the visible part on the screen.
 Note that setting it to _true_ doesn't recompute the BBox size, so if you need for some reason (pickability, collisions, etc) to update the BBox, you have to call also at least once `SPS.refreshVisibleSize()`.